 Registration (R) Credit Students who wish to explore an area of interest during a semester may register for an R credit course in addition to their regular credit courses.
 To receive the R credit, a student’s attendance must meet the requirements of the instructor.
 An R course is entered on a student’s record, but it does not earn credits toward graduation.
 You may only audit 4 credits per semester without extra cost.
 Students must submit a request before the end of the drop/add period.

-Pass (P) Fail Students may request to take a class pass/fail instead of for a letter grade.
+Pass (P)/Fail (F) Students may request to take a class pass/fail instead of for a letter grade.
 Students must submit a request before the end of the drop/add period.
 Professors may accommodate requests at their own discretion.
 P does not factor into your GPA; F does.